Rhett-Flanagan/dancing-obsidian-vault/Ballroom_Dances/Ballroom_Dances.md

 [Dancing](../../Dancing.md)
 # Ballroom Dance

-Ballroom dance is a set of partner dances with both
+Ballroom dance is a set of partner dances with both social and competitive aspects.
+The competitive side is called Dancesport, and has further divided the ballroom dances into two s